softwaresaved/fair-research-software/episodes/08-code-correctness.md

 ```

 You may notice that our conversion code is wrong - the minutes component should have been divided by 60 and not 6.
-We were able to spot this tiny bug by testing our code.
+We were able to spot this tiny bug **only by testing our code** (note that just by looking at the result graph there
+is not way to spot incorrect results).

 Let's fix the problematic line and rerun out tests.